R3nierjvr/Plex_Poster_and_artwork_Exporter/README.md

 - 🖼️ Automatically saves poster.jpg and fanart.jpg into each media's folder
 - 📊 Real-time export progress with status updates
 - ✅ Fully compatible with most modern Linux distributions
+-
+## 🔒 Your Data
+This tool runs entirely on your PC and connects only to your own Plex server using the URL and token you provide.
+No external tracking or internet-based services are used.
 ---------------------------------------------------------

 ### 📦 Requirements